material-motion/material-motion/specifications/pattern.md

 ### Execution of a plan

-Exactly how a plan is executed is less important than that it **is** executed and that the performance is able to occur elsewhere.
+Exactly how a plan is performed is less important than that it **is** performed and that the performance is able to occur elsewhere.

-For example, a plan of "fade in" could reasonably be executed by a built-in animation system.
-The same plan could also be executed by a custom function.
-The plan doesn't know or care how it's executed.
+For example, a plan of "fade in" could reasonably be performed by a built-in animation system.
+The same plan could also be performed by a custom function.

-Good systems of performance will carefully balance the needs of performance, power consumption, event coordination, and user interaction.
+Good systems of performance will carefully balance the needs of power consumption, event coordination, and user interaction.

 ## Existing solutions and research